rails/rails/guides/source/getting_started.md

 The first part identifies what template is missing.
 In this case, it's the `posts/new` template.
 Rails will first look for this template.
 If not found, then it will attempt to load a template called `application/new`.
 It looks for one here because the `PostsController` inherits from `ApplicationController`.

 The next part of the message contains a hash.
 The `:locale` key in this hash simply indicates what spoken language template should be retrieved.
 By default, this is the English -- or "en" -- template.
-The next key, `:formats` specifies the format of template to be served in response .
+The next key, `:formats` specifies the format of template to be served in response.
 The default format is `:html`, and so Rails is looking for an HTML template.
 The final key, `:handlers`, is telling us what _template handlers_ could be used to render our template. `:erb` is most commonly used for HTML templates, `:builder` is used for XML templates, and `:coffee` uses CoffeeScript to build JavaScript templates.

 The final part of this message tells us where Rails has looked for the templates.
 Templates within a basic Rails application like this are kept in a single location, but in more complex applications it could be many different paths.